puzzle/ops-techlab-rancher/labs/65_sharehelmcharts.md

     ```bash
     $ git add --all
     ```
-4. Commit all changes and push it to github.
+4. Commit all changes and push it to Github.
     ```bash
     $ git commit -m "Initial commit"
     $ git push origin master -f